Inexpensive Homemade Holiday Gift Ideas for the Tight Budget

 A Beautiful Beauty Gift

-Check out the book “Natural Beauty for All Seasons” by Janice Cox.
-The Book tells how to make homemade bath salts and beauty products.
+Years ago, I had the book “Natural Beauty for All Seasons” by Janice Cox.
+The book tells how to make homemade bath salts and beauty products.

-One of my favorites is Candy Cane Bath Salts:
+One of my favorites was Candy Cane Bath Salts:

 - 2 cups Epsom salts